 Please refer to The Graduate Center Bulletin for the degree requirements for the Master of Arts and the degree requirements for the Doctor of Philosophy.

 Leave of Absence will be granted to students deemed to be in good academic standing who wish to interrupt their doctoral study.
-A student returning from an approved leave of absence must complete an Application for Readmission before the start of the term.
+The Request for Leave of Absence Form (PDF) is downloadable.
+A student returning from an approved leave of absence must complete an Application for Readmission (PDF) before the start of the term.

 Students who have not been granted a leave of absence or who have not registered by the first week of a given semester will be withdrawn automatically from The Graduate Center.